tramgup/sec_edgar_eps_parser/README.md

   - Reasonable value bounds

 ### 2. AI-Powered Fallback (LLM with Google Gemini)
 If the confidence score from the traditional method falls below a defined threshold (default `0.6`), the system uses an **LLM** (Gemini) to extract EPS from the text.
-Gemini 2.0 offers free API keys.
+Google offers free Gemini 2.0 API keys.
+You can create one using the following url https://aistudio.google.com/app/apikey.

 #### Why LLMs?
 LLMs excel at understanding and interpreting language, especially **human written financial language**, which is often ambiguous or irregular.
 They offer a semantic understanding that rule based systems lack, making them ideal for extracting structured data from unstructured filings.